 Student Government Association

 Other activities are offered depending on student and faculty interest.

 Who chaperones the MS dances?

 Middle School teachers and administrators serve as the chaperones for the MS Dances.
 Parent volunteers supervise the snack table.
 Opportunities to sign-up to volunteer are communicated by the MS Parents’ Committee.

-Are students permitted to bring friends from outside of GA to the dances?
+Are students permitted to bring friends from outside of MS SGA events?

-Do students need to bring money to the dances for admission and snacks?
+Do students need to bring money to the events for admission and snacks?

 Event tickets can be purchased in advance or at the door.
 Drinks and snacks are sold, but students shouldn’t need more than a few dollars.

 Is there an active Student Government Association (SGA) in the GA MS?
 Does my child need to be elected?

 The SGA consists of elected officers who are responsible for providing leadership and a voice for the student body, as well as leading discussions on ways to improve life in the Middle School.
 The SGA is also responsible for promoting school spirit, organizing social activities, and serving as helpers for community events.
-The formal officers of SGA include 8th Grade co-presidents and an 8th Grade vice president, who were elected by the MS student body, an appointed secretary, and up to five elected representatives from each grade.
 All community members are invited to attend weekly meetings.

 MIDDLE SCHOOL SPORTS

 Do the majority of MS students participate in sports?

 All Middle School students are required to participate in at least one on-campus sport or in the drama program each year.
 The majority of MS students participate in many after-school activities throughout the year.

 Does my child have to try out for the team?